New Japan Cup 2026 night 7 live results: ZSJ vs. Ryohei Oiwa

 Main Card

-United Empire (Great-O-Khan, HENARE, Franceso Akira, & Zane Jay) defeated Unbound Co.
+United Empire (Great-O-Khan, HENARE, Franceso Akira, & Jakob Austin Young) defeated Unbound Co.
 (Yuto-Ice, OSKAR, Drilla Moloney, & Daiki Nagai)

 Ice started the night with a heated exchange with HENARE, resulting in the latter thwarting a Bomboclat with a shoulder tackle.
 Meanwhile, OSKAR and Akira tussled on the entrance ramp.
 Moloney reunited with former War Dog Akira, with the Italian using OSKAR’s short temper to blind the referee.
 This led to Akira stomping Moloney’s midsection.
 Nagai’s spry energy proved hard for Akira to handle, but the United Empire member vanquished him with his Fireball Knees.